AashiekaA/Gold-Rate-Tracker/README.md

 ## 🔗 Project Workflow

-1. Fetch daily 22K gold rate from GRT Jewellers
+1. Fetches the latest 22K gold rate from the GRT Jewellers website
-2. Extract and validate gold rate data
+2. Extracts the current gold rate using Python and Regular Expressions
-3. Calculate gold weight based on investment amount
+3. Calculates the gold weight acquired for the configured investment amount
-4. Store historical records in CSV format
+4. Retrieves historical data from Google Sheets
-5. Update Google Sheets automatically
+5. Calculates the day-over-day rate difference
-6. Analyze monthly high and low rates
+6. Updates the Google Sheet with the latest rate and analysis
-7. Calculate day-over-day price changes
+7. Performs monthly low/high rate analysis
-8. Generate and send email notifications
+8. Sends an automated email summary
-9. Execute automatically using GitHub Actions
+9. Runs automatically every day using GitHub Actions

 ---